In this video on how to give genuine and great compliments, I'm going to talk about:

 And, of course, go ahead and subscribe to my YouTube channel so you can find this and other videos easily in the future ;)

 (PS: If you prefer text to video, you can read the video transcript below.)

-Opinion-based compliments are exactly what they sound like.
-Compliments based on your opinions of the other person.
+Observational compliments are exactly what they sound like.
+Compliments based on your observations of the other person.